Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Experimental Results

 \subsection{Image Super-resolution}

-The proposed algorithm can be applied to image super-resolution by changing the physics model~\eqref{eq: mapping-function-low-level} into the image formulation of super-resolution.
-To show the effect our algorithm on image super-resolution, we use the same training dataset in~\cite{VDSR/cvpr16} to train the proposed algorithm and evaluate it on the commonly used test dataset, i.e., ``Set5".
-We compare our method with state-of-the-art algorithms including SRCNN~\cite{SRCNN/pami16}, ESPCN~\cite{ESPCN}, VDSR~\cite{VDSR/cvpr16}, SRGAN~\cite{SRGAN}, and EDSR~\cite{Yang_2017_CVPR}.
+The proposed algorithm can be applied to image super-resolution by replacing the physics model~\eqref{eq: mapping-function-low-level} with the image formulation of super-resolution as stated in Section~\ref{sec: proposed-algorithm}.
+We randomly choose 50,000 images from the COCO dataset~\cite{coco} to train the proposed algorithm and evaluate it on the images from the ``Set5" against the state-of-the-art algorithms including SRCNN~\cite{SRCNN/pami16}, ESPCN~\cite{ESPCN}, VDSR~\cite{VDSR/cvpr16}, SRGAN~\cite{SRGAN}, and EDSR~\cite{Yang_2017_CVPR}.
+We fine-tune the methods based on deep neural networks using the proposed training dataset and choose the best models for fair comparisons.
 Quantitative evaluation results are shown in Table~\ref{tab: psnr-sr-ntire18}.
-Although the proposed algorithm is not specially designed for super-resolution, it achieves competitive results compared to state-of-the-art methods.
+Although the proposed algorithm is not designed for super-resolution, it achieves competitive results compared to the state-of-the-art methods.